maelys-mcardle/adventure/documentation/5_actions.md

 Transition actions change the value of an entity's property.
 The name *transition* refers to the fact that it transitions properties from one value to another.
+For instance, for a door entity, the value might transition from `open` to `closed`.

 In addition to changing the value of a property, transition actions also do the following:

-* Execute rules for the transition from one value to another.
+* Apply rules for the transition from one value to another.
 * Output text for the transition from one value to another.
 * Output text for the new value.
-* Execute any rules for the new value.
+* Apply rules for the new value.

+The text that is outputted in the steps above is defined in the [entity's text files](4_entities.md).
+The rules are defined in the [entity's configuration files](4_entities.md).
+If there are no rules, or no text, the step is skipped.

 ### Description